 He has a specialisation in public law and also in all aspects of the regulation of medical practitioners, particularly at a Commonwealth level.

-He routinely acts for both all Health Professionals and their regulatory Boards in disciplinary proceedings (trial and appellate).
+He routinely acts either for all Health Professionals or their regulatory Boards in disciplinary proceedings (trial and appellate).

 He is experienced in Inquiries and Arbitration (both local and international), has chaired an Inquiry into the probity of scientific research under the NHMRC guidelines, and routinely conducts disciplinary Inquiries and Adjudications in the conduct space by private engagement.